duniter/duniter/doc/HTTP_API.md

-UDFrequency       | Universal Dividend frequency (in seconds) UDMin             | Universal Dividend minimal value UDPercent         | Universal Dividend % of monetary mass growth UDMinCoin         | Universal Dividend minimal value VotesPercent      | Percent of voters required to valid an Amendment MembershipExpires | Delay by which a membership is to be considered expired
+UDFrequency       | Universal Dividend frequency (in seconds) UDMin             | Universal Dividend minimal value UDPercent         | Universal Dividend % of monetary mass growth UDMinCoin         | Universal Dividend minimal coin value VotesPercent      | Percent of voters required to valid an Amendment MembershipExpires | Delay by which a membership is to be considered expired